 Rocks make an authentic sculptural of decorative accent in Southwest gardens, because they're such a ubiquitous part of the desert landscape.
 Plenty of xeriscape-friendly plants work well for scrambling among rocks or pavers for an attractive rock garden design.

 Southwest garden design has a rich history and as such the style of garden decor is diverse.
-While some gardeners might enjoy employing Native American symbols such as cacti, lizards, turtles, or the Anasazi god Kokopelli, others might choose something more personal or idiosyncratic.
+While some gardeners might enjoy employing Indigenous symbols such as cacti, lizards, turtles, or the Anasazi god Kokopelli, others might choose something more personal or idiosyncratic.
 Because of the more spare look of Southwest landscapes, decor can be a dramatic addition to a garden.